Muscle Tension Dysphonia

 Coordinated Care

-If you have other medical conditions that may contribute to your voice strain -- such as allergies, asthma, or acid reflux -- we will work with your other providers throughout Duke Health to ensure you receive the best care from an integrated team.
+If you have other medical conditions that may contribute to your voice strain -- such as allergies, asthma, or acid reflux -- we will work with your other providers throughout Duke Health to ensure you receive the best care from a comprehensive team.